Why Do Goldfish Change Color? Guide to Goldfish Color Changes

 Metallic scales are composed primarily of a crystalline pigment known as guanine that mirrors light, and contain a high abundance of xanthophores and erythrophores, the cells primarily responsible for bright coloration like reds (xanthophores), oranges and yellows (erythrophores).
 Metallic goldfish typically have fairly stable coloring, meaning that it likely won’t change much during their life.
 Below is a video showing a goldfish with a heavy metallic scale type:

 Nacreous scales contain some guanine, and so goldfish with this scale type may appear moderately metallic while others may not at all or will instead have a sort of mother of pearl appearance (it just depends on the amount and density of guanine).

 Some nacreous goldfish color types (midnight, calico and bluebelly) may have scales that appear translucent.
 Nacreous goldfish are typically black, red, or yellow or some form of mixture of these.
 The pigment cells in nacreous goldfish are usually found beneath the scales, and as such this goldfish type may appear a bit dull and less bright.
 Their color will not typically change much as they age, though it is not uncommon for black nacreous goldfish to acquire more black coloring as they age.
 Below is a video showing a goldfish breed with a heavy nacreous scale type:

-Matt goldfish lack guanine as well as pigment cells, and as such are typically white, pink, light grey, or cream-colored due to their skin color showing through their translucent scales.
-As may be expected, matt goldfish do not change color as they don’t possess pigment cells.
+Matte goldfish lack guanine as well as pigment cells, and as such are typically white, pink, light grey, or cream-colored due to their skin color showing through their translucent scales.
+As may be expected, matte goldfish do not change color as they don’t possess pigment cells.

 Why Has My Goldfish Turned White?
 (Possible Causes)